 Haircuts are a normal part of the human grooming routine.
 Without them, our hair becomes unmanageable, messy, and gross.
-Our hairstyle says a lot for who we are.
-So we often visit the barber when we need to change our style, clean it up our look, etc.
+Our hairstyle says a lot about who we are.
+So we often visit the barber or stylist when we need to change our style, clean it up, update our look, etc.

-The one bane of a haircut (besides sometimes being overcharged) is the itchy feeling after we get our haircut.
+The one bane of a haircut (besides sometimes being overcharged) is the itchy feeling you get afterward.
 That feeling mostly hits down our necks and around the collar.
 How do you avoid that from the get-go?
-Or how can you cure that itchy feeling after you get your hair cut?
+Or how can you cure that itchy feeling after the fact?
 Read on to find the solution to this annoying problem.

 Preparing for a Haircut

 Before you go in for your haircut, there are some things you can do so you can prevent feeling itchy after your haircut:

 - Wear a collared shirt.
 When you sit down, turn the collar inside of your shirt.
 This gives you a lining to keep the small bits of hair from falling in too far.
 However, it won't catch everything.

 - Ask for a towel for your neck.
 Most, but not all, stylists know to do this.
 If you have very long hair or if it grows down far, this may not help too much.
 But this will keep your sensitive neck from being the home to too many hairs.